Category Archives: Dashiell Hammett

 WOMAN IN THE DARK (1933) by Dashiell Hammett

 Samuel Dashiell Hammett (1894-1961) came to prominence in the 1920s with his short stories about the ‘Continental Op’, published in Black Mask magazine under the editorship of Joseph T. Shaw.
-His longer works, including his five novels, initially began as … Continue reading
+His longer works initially began as extensions of these before … Continue reading

 DEATH ON THE AISLE (1942) by Frances and Richard Lockridge